April 17, 2026

 Please note: While you can vote early at the Voter Registrar's Office ahead of the election, it will not be a polling location on Election Day.
 Please go to your assigned precinct to cast your ballot.

-After you vote, you will be given a notice with a date, time and location where the electoral board will make a decision regarding your provisional ballot.
+After you vote, you will be given a notice with a date, time and location where the Electoral Board will review your provisional ballot.
 You are entitled to attend this meeting, but your presence is not required for your vote to be counted.

 For more information about voting in Virginia Beach, visit Voter.VirginiaBeach.gov.